 And what about the time signature?
 In the above facsimile, Mozart indicated cut time, implying a relatively brisk Allegretto tempo with ample forward motion.
-Yet here, strangely, the time signature is 4/4.
+Yet here, strangely, the time signature is written 4/4.

 Surely, a mature pianist seeking to perform Mozart’s music would prefer to use an urtext edition and perhaps consult a facsimile.

 Young students commonly depend on editors to suggest fingerings, phrasing, articulations, and the like.
 Hence, performance editions designed for students characteristically incorporate editorial markings.

 Such revisions aren’t troublesome or confusing, though, when they’re crafted by responsible editors and publishers.
 Nonetheless, diligent students would do well to check the editions they use against urtexts or facsimiles.

 High-quality performance editions identify their sources and indicate when revisions are editorial.
 Some even include facsimile or urtext versions along with explanations from an editor, which allow performers to assess an editor’s changes and then make their own decisions about how they’ll perform a piece.

 Hence, carefully produced editions are worth paying for.

-In addition, with the proliferation of websites providing access to facsimile and urtext editions, it has become easier than ever to view reference scores.
+In addition, with the proliferation of websites providing access to facsimile and urtext editions, it’s easier than ever to view reference scores.
 See the Practice page at MusiciansWay.com for links to diverse scores, most of which are free to access.